victoriadrake/hugo-theme-sam/README.md

 Error: EACCES: permission denied, access '/usr/local/lib/node_modules'
 ```

 [This thread](https://stackoverflow.com/questions/48910876/error-eacces-permission-denied-access-usr-local-lib-node-modules) documented this problem.
-To solve it, simply follow [this answer](https://stackoverflow.com/a/59575266) by [Adam](https://stackoverflow.com/users/2311074/adam).
+To solve it, simply follow [the answer](https://stackoverflow.com/a/59575266) by [Adam](https://stackoverflow.com/users/2311074/adam).

 The idea is, instead of installing `npm` through a Node installer, you can install it through `nvm`.